Who is this course for?

 Why join this course?

-- Improve your knowledge and skills in grant proposal writing through proven online course materials developed by the AuthorAID project.
-AuthorAID's online courses have been completed by several thousand researchers from all around the world.
+- Improve your knowledge and skills in research writing through a proven online course managed by the AuthorAID programme since 2011.
+This course that has been completed by several thousand researchers from all around the world

-- Make new research connections with your course colleagues via discussion forums.
+- Share your learning journey and make new research connections with your course colleagues via discussion forums

 What will you learn?